JunseoKim0103/JunseoKim0103/README.md

 # Hi, I'm Junseo Kim

-👩🏻‍💻 Interested in Statistical Machine Learning and Anomaly detection with sequential datasets
+👩🏻‍💻 Interested in NLP with Persuasion model and Multimodal

 ## Education
 ```2019.03 ~ Present``` B.S. in Statistics at SKKU